Wibble199/FoundryVTT-Grid-Aware-Auras/docs/api.md

 // Disables the aura with the given name (case-insensitive). await api.updateAuras(token, { name: "Toxic Gas" }, { enabled: false });

-// Increase the range of all auras whose name ends with 'range' await api.updateAuras(token, { name: /.* range/i }, aura => ({ enabled: !aura.enabled }));
+// Increase the range of all auras whose name ends with " range" await api.updateAuras(token, { name: /.* range/i }, aura => ({ enabled: !aura.enabled }));

-// Toggles all the auras on the token and it's children - enabling disabled ones and disabling enabled ones. await api.updateAuras(token, {}, aura => ({ enabled: !aura.enabled }), { includeItems: true });
+// Toggles all the auras on the token and its children - enabling disabled ones and disabling enabled ones. await api.updateAuras(token, {}, aura => ({ enabled: !aura.enabled }), { includeItems: true });
 ```